Ally511/GPT/README.md

 * optimizer
 * generate function

-In training a step through the network functions as follows:
+A single training step through the network functions goes as follows:

-First the training function is called which is passed the number of training steps, as well as after how many steps the training progress should be evaluated.
-For every step we sample a batch of inputs and targets from the tokenized training version of the shakespeare corpus.
-With these the forward step is called
+First the training function ``train()`` is called which is passed the number of training steps, as well as after how many steps the training progress should be evaluated.
+For every step, we sample a batch of inputs and targets from the tokenized version of the Shakespeare training corpus.
+On these, the forward step ``forward()`` is called.

 #### The forward pass
 The goal of the forward pass within training is to quantify the current performance of the embedding.
-Within the neuronal network, the embedding are the weights (of size vocab_size x vocab_size).
-From a higher-level perspective however, the embedding is a bigram word-co-occurance matrix that is modified based on the input examples in training.
-For this, the input is first reshaped into logits, changing their shape from batch, seq_len to batch, seq_len, vocab_size.
-Then we calculate and return both the logits and the softmaxed cross-entropy loss between the input and the target.
+Within the neuronal network, the embedding are the weights (of size `vocab_size x vocab_size`).
+From a higher-level perspective however, the embedding is a Bigram word-co-occurence matrix that is modified based on the input examples in training.
+For this, the input is first reshaped into logits, changing their shape from `batch, seq_len` to `batch, seq_len, vocab_size`.
+Then, we calculate and return both the logits and the softmaxed cross-entropy loss between the input and the target.

 #### The backward pass
-Now that we have quantified the performance we have to modify the weights accordingly.
-For this we have to calculate the gradient.
-Luckly for us the gradient through the softmaxed crossentropy is just the softmaxed input minus the one-hot encoding of the targets.
-To then apply the errorsignal only to the relevant weights we matrix mutliply them with the transposed one-hot-encoding of the original input.
+Now that we have quantified the performance, we call ``backward()`` to modify the weights accordingly.
+To do this, we first have to calculate the gradient.
+The gradient through the softmaxed crossentropy is just the softmaxed input minus the one-hot encoding of the targets.
+To then apply the error-signal $\delta$ only to the relevant weights, we perform a matrix-multiplication of the error signal $\delta$  with the transposed one-hot-encoding of the original input.

  #### The optimizer
-For the optimizer we use the the torch version of Adam, which is passed the gradients we calculated in the backward step.
-For this to work, we had to convert the embedding table into a torch tensor.
+For the optimizer we use the the PyTorch implementation of Adam.
+To pass the gradients we calculated in the backward step, we have to convert the embedding table into a torch tensor.

 #### The training
 To improve the efficiency of the training we added some additional steps:

 #### Early stopping
 Early stopping is a common practice to prevent overfitting and make sure the model is continuously improving during the training process.
-For this, when building the corpus we spit it into two parts the training corpus 90% an the validation corpus 10%.
-During the training we collect the loss.
-Aver a predetermined number of steps (validation_steps) we average the loss on the training set and compare it to how the performance of the model on 1/10*validation_step iterations on the validation set.
-If the performance decreases on patience iterations of the validation dataset the training is terminated.
+For this, we use both the training and the validation corpus provided.
+During training we record the loss.
+Then, after a predetermined number of steps `validation_steps`, we average the loss on the training set and compare it to the model's performance on $`1/10 \cdot validation\_step`$ iterations on the validation set.
+If the performance decreases on a set amount of iterations of the validation dataset `patience`, the training is terminated.

 #### Saving the model
 As the model-parameters are contained within the embedding matrix the model can be easily saved and reloaded.
-We automated this as follows: Whenever the file n_grams contains less than k (k=5) entries or if the performance of the current model is better than the worst performing model in the folder, the weights are saved.
+We automated this as follows: Whenever the file n_grams contains less than `k` (k=5) entries, or if the performance of the current model is better than the worst-performing model in the folder, the weights are saved.

 #### Generation
 The saved embeddings can then in turn be loaded and used to generate text.
-For this, a starting character and the desired text-length is passed to the generate function of the model.
-Tbe function then iteratively retrieves the embedding for the current token in the sequence and using a multinomial function samples the following word from it.
-As the tokes are index numbers at this stakes they are run through a decoding function to convert them into strings.
+For this, a starting character `idx` and the desired text-length `max_new_tokens` is passed to the generate function of the model.
+The function then iteratively retrieves the embedding for the current token in the sequence and, using a multinomial function, samples the following word from it.
+As the tokens are index numbers at this stage, we pass them to a decoding function ``decode_characters()`` to convert them into strings.

 #### Parameter
 There are a decent number of parameters and hyperparameters involved in the model, namely:
-* training_steps (how long the model should be trained) - modified implicitly by the early stopping
+* `training_steps` (how long the model should be trained) - modified implicitly by the early stopping
-* validation_steps (after how many steps the performance of the model should be checked)
+* `validation_steps` (after how many steps the performance of the model should be checked)

 | steps| loss | val_loss |
 |-----|-------|----------|